V0r-T3x/Fancygotchi/README.md

 ```
 -----------------------

-I'm in active development, if you want encourage me, become a [Patreon](https://patreon.com/v0rt3x_workshop).

 This mod can be a bit slow with some features enabled on a raspberry pi zero.
 (I'll add a note about the best light config to your with a rpi0w soon)